Performance Measurement Glossary: Key Terms

 Why are KPI reports important for a project?

-Benchmark research on project management maturity from PM Solutions shows that organizations with more advanced, KPI‑driven practices see roughly 30% fewer failed projects and significantly more projects delivered ahead of schedule, compared to low‑maturity peers.
+Benchmark research from PM Solutions on project management maturity from PM Solutions shows that organizations with more advanced, KPI‑driven practices see roughly 30% fewer failed projects and significantly more projects delivered ahead of schedule, compared to low‑maturity peers.
 This is why organizations rely on KPI reports for the following advantages:

-KPI reports keep everyone synchronized on what the project is trying to achieve (for example, "Ship Version 2.0 to reduce support load by 30%") and over which time frame.
-This shared context reduces misaligned expectations and conflicting priorities across teams.
+Reports keep everyone synchronized on what the project is trying to achieve and over which timeframe, reducing misaligned expectations and conflicting priorities across teams. - Focus on metrics that matter

-By forcing a deliberate selection of a small set of KPIs, reports direct attention to the indicators most closely tied to success:
+By forcing deliberate selection of a small KPI set, reports direct attention to indicators most closely tied to success across delivery, quality, productivity, and cost, preventing teams from drowning in disconnected data. - Early detection through clear thresholds

-KPI reports highlight how performance changes over time via charts or concise trend descriptions (improving, stable, deteriorating).
-Notes on what changed since the last report, such as "cycle time increased after scope expansion," help teams connect metric movements with real events and distinguish temporary noise from structural problems.
+Charts and trend descriptions (improving, stable, deteriorating) with notes on what changed, such as "cycle time increased after scope expansion," help teams distinguish temporary noise from structural problems. - Direct link from data to action

-Effective KPI reports always include brief interpretations and specific next steps, for example, "reduce WIP on Team B" or "re‑scope Feature X for the next release."
-This turns measurement from a passive documentation exercise into an active management tool that drives course corrections and continuous improvement.
+Effective KPI reports include specific next steps, turning measurement from passive documentation into an active management tool that drives continuous improvement.

 What are the key components of a KPI report?